yamchips/issue-tracker/README.md

 - Session access with `getServerSession()`
 - Middleware-protected routes for authenticated users
 - Secure access to API routes

-## Key Difference with Mosh's 2023 Course

-- Params and searchParams in Props are Promise type now
-- PlantScale no longer offers free Hobby tier, use Aiven as production database
-- Add credentials provider, users can log in using email and password to enable edit function
-- Add status selector on issue detail page to update status

 ## Theming & UI